MindaugasLaganeckas/get-branches/README.md

-# get-branches
+# get-default-branch
-Get the list of branches and which of them is the default
+Get the default branch or an empty string, if there are no branches in the repository